ouya/docs/unity.md

 * Setup the `Input Settings` by selecting the `Edit->Project Settings->InControl->Setup Input Manager` menu item.

+* Be sure to update to the latest `InControl` package to ensure `Forge TV` compatibility.

 # Pause #

 The Pause event fires when the game is paused which could mean that the purchase dialog is opening or that the game is exiting.
 This event gives you a chance to pause the game or to exit cleanly.